 After doing a search, you can limit the results by date, resource type, library location, and more using the options on the right side of the search results screen.

-Listed below are several pre-populated HOLLIS searches that may be relevant to your research on international arbitration, including some searches of the "Subject Heading" field.
+Listed below are several pre-populated HOLLIS searches that may be relevant to your research on international arbitration.
 Click a link to view its search results in HOLLIS.
-Note, however, that most of these searches are very broad.
-You will likely want to limit the search results by date, additional keywords, or other options.
+Note that most of these searches are very broad.
+You will probably want to limit the search results by date, additional keywords, or other options.

 In HOLLIS, you can browse books by call number.
 Click the link below to browse the K2400 books in HOLLIS.